AtillaKaanAlkan/GCN/README.md

-To get the plot you need to run the following command line: ````python GCNvsYEAR.py```` The only thing you need before running the script is download the tarfile of all circulars from [GCN Website](https://gcn.gsfc.nasa.gov/gcn/gcn3_archive.html#tc3)
+To get the plot you need to run the following command line: ````python GCNvsYEAR.py```` The only thing you need before running the script is to download the tarfile of all circulars from [GCN Website](https://gcn.gsfc.nasa.gov/gcn/gcn3_archive.html#tc3)